Slattz/Ever_Oasis-NTR-Cheats/README.md

 GBATemp Thread: https://gbatemp.net/threads/476075/

-If anyone needs help, PM me on GbaTemp @ Slattz :)
+If anyone needs help, PM me on GbaTemp @ Slattz or on Discord: Slattz #0674 :)